Slack Farm

 Slack Farm (15 UN 28) is an archaeological site of the Caborn-Welborn variant of the Mississippian culture.
-Slack Farm is located near Uniontown, Kentucky close to the confluence of the Ohio River and the Wabash Rivers.
-The site included a Native American mound and an extensive village occupation dating between 1400–1650 CE.
+Slack Farm is located near Uniontown, Kentucky, close to the confluence of the Ohio River and the Wabash Rivers.
+The site included a Native American mound and an extensive village occupation dating between 1400 and 1650 CE.
 Although Slack Farm was long known to be one of the major villages of the Caborn-Welborn people, it became famous when it was very seriously damaged by looters in 1987.

 Description

 The Slack Farm site is located on a projecting terrace and adjacent levee 300 m from the Ohio River.
 There was a mound (Site 15 UN 70) located on the bluff overlooking the site.
-The Slack Farm site itself consisted of 7 discrete village areas surrounding a central plaza and covering roughly 14 ha.
+The Slack Farm site itself consisted of seven discrete village areas surrounding a central plaza and covering roughly 14 ha.
 A shallow ravine bisects the site running from the west to the south.
 Houses were typical Mississippian rectangular wall trench wattle and daub structures set in shallow basins.
 Many had prepared clay hearths.
 Located near most houses were special pits used to store maize and other dried foods.
 The pits were large enough to have stored enough grain to feed 7 to 12 people for a year.